 The New LehCats CD is here "Movement to Egalitaria"

-a forceful flutist and composer who challenges classification while affirming her roots in straight-ahead jazz.
+is a forceful flutist and composer who challenges classification while affirming her roots in straight-ahead jazz.

 Karen was born in the beautiful Pacific Northwest.
 With a jazz background from the beginning through her parents strong jazz influence, listening and loving popular music of the day, and classical and jazz training, Karen’s flute playing a convergence of styles.
 Her father was a jazz tenor saxophonist and vocalist from the 40’s through the 70’s.
 Being the seventh of eight kids, she heard music her older siblings enjoyed which mostly was Motown.
 While attending high school she was exposed to rock music like Jimmy Hendricks, the Rolling Stones, and Jethro Tull.

 Karen moved to Oakland, California where she got a Bachelors of Art in Music from California State University, Hayward, CA and a Masters in Music from San Francisco State University.
 While in college she studied with such great teachers as: Paul Renzi, principal flutist of the San Francisco Symphony, Denis de Coteau, musical director of the San Francisco Ballet Orchestra, and Chuck Israel, jazz professor and world-class bassist.
 She was a member of Chuck’s Little Big Band at Cal State Hayward along with trumpeter and composer Jeff Beal.